Hinds County assistance programs.

 Crossroads of Life Church ((601) 373-6230), Emmanuel Baptist Church ((601) 371-8855), Turning Point Mission Center ((601) 372-1080) and Genesis Food Bank ((601) 354-3663) are just a few of the other locations to contact for free food or other non-financial aid.

-Many other distribution centers (such as pantries and soup kitchens) can offer meals or boxes of groceries.
+Many other distribution centers (such as free emergency pantries and soup kitchens) can offer meals or boxes of groceries.
 Or they can help families living in poverty apply for public aid programs.
-Find more Hinds County food pantries.
+Find more Hinds County free food pantries.